hawle/snowflake-stage-download/README.md

 - `snowflake_account` - Account name for Snowflake DB.
 - `snowflake_warehouse` - Set the warehouse context.
 - `snowflake_username`, `snowflake_password` - Credentials for your DB.
-  - It's recommended to use [Github's Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for those arguments.
+  - It's recommended to use [GitHub's Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for those arguments.
 - `snowflake_database` - Sets the Snowflake database.
 - `snowflake_stage` - Sets the Snowflake stage name and/or path. **Please do not add the `@` character.**
 - `local_download_path` - Specifies the download folder for the files.